-8.4 Registration for all matches is done at the Call Room desk, which is at the entrance to the Call Room.
-A Side that is not present in the Call Room on time will forfeit the match.

-- 8.4.1 For Individual Division, all Athletes must be registered between thirty (30) and fifteen (15) minutes before the scheduled start time of a match in which they are scheduled to participate. - 8.4.2 For Team and Pair Division, all Athletes must be registered between forty-five (45) and twenty (20) minutes before the scheduled start time of a match in which they are due to participate. - 8.4.3 Each Side (Individual, Team or Pair, including any SA/RO and the Coach/CA) must register together and must bring all their equipment and balls with them.
-Each Side should bring to the Call Room only the items necessary to compete. - 8.5 Once registered and inside the Call Room, Athletes, Coaches/CA and SA/RO may not leave the Call Room.
+- 7.4 Registration for all matches is done at the Call Room desk, which is at the entrance to the Call Room.
+A Side that is not present in the Call Room on time will forfeit the match. - 7.4.1 For Individual Division, all Athletes must be registered between thirty (30) and fifteen (15) minutes before the scheduled start time of a match in which they are scheduled to participate. - 7.4.2 For Team and Pair Division, all Athletes must be registered between forty-five (45) and twenty (20) minutes before the scheduled start time of a match in which they are due to participate. - 7.4.3 Each Side (Individual, Team or Pair, including any SA/RO and the Coach/CA) must register together and must bring all their equipment and balls with them.
+Each Side should bring to the Call Room only the items necessary to compete. - 7.5 Once registered and inside the Call Room, Athletes, Coaches/CA and SA/RO may not leave the Call Room.
 Should they do so, they will not be allowed to re-enter and will not take further part in the current match (rule 8.13 is an exception.)
-Any other exceptions will be considered by the Head Referee and/or the Technical Delegate. - 8.6 All Sides must remain in the Call Room in their designated court area immediately after they have registered.
+Any other exceptions will be considered by the Head Referee and/or the Technical Delegate. - 7.6 All Sides must remain in the Call Room in their designated court area immediately after they have registered.
 If an Athlete needs to play back-to-back games, the Coach/CA or Team Manager may, with the TD's permission, register the Athlete for the following game.
-This includes playoff games when the Athlete's progression to the next level does not leave enough time to comply with Call Room time constraints. - 8.7 At the appointed time the Call Room doors will be closed and no other person or equipment or balls may enter or take part in the match (exceptions may be considered by the Head Referee or designate). - 8.8 Referees for each match will enter the Call Room to prepare for the match at the latest when the Call Room door closes. - 8.9 Athletes may be asked to show their competitor numbers, accreditation tag, and Classification documentation to the Referee. - 8.10 All equipment will be checked in the Call Room (for example to confirm the approved stamps/stickers on ramps, pointers and wheelchairs).
-Any equipment that fails a check cannot be used on court, unless the Side can make an immediate repair in the Call Room to make the equipment legal. - 8.11 Balls will be checked in the Call Room.
-After the coin toss, the Referee will check the 7 balls from each side using the Roll Test, Circumference Test and Weight Test and Visual Inspection.
-Any ball which fails any of these tests in the Call Room will be confiscated and withheld for the rest of the Tournament.
-Such balls will not be replaced for the current match; however, if it is a Jack that fails, the Jack will be replaced with a competition Jack of the Referee's choosing.
-Competition balls may be used by Athletes that do not bring their own balls to the Call Room. - 8.12 Coin toss the coin toss will be conducted in the Call Room.
+This includes playoff games when the Athlete's progression to the next level does not leave enough time to comply with Call Room time constraints. - 7.7 At the appointed time the Call Room doors will be closed and no other person or equipment or balls may enter or take part in the match (exceptions may be considered by the Head Referee or designate). - 7.8 Referees for each match will enter the Call Room to prepare for the match at the latest when the Call Room door closes. - 7.9 Athletes may be asked to show their competitor numbers, accreditation tag, and Classification documentation to the Referee. - 7.10 All equipment will be checked in the Call Room to verify that the equipment has been awarded an official sticker for use during the tournament.
+Any equipment that fails a check cannot be used on court, and earns a yellow card. - 7.11 Coin toss the coin toss will be conducted in the Call Room.
 The Referee will flip a coin and the winning Side chooses whether to play red or blue.
-Sides are permitted to gently examine (with care and the Referee's oversight) an opposing Side's Boccia balls, either before or after the coin toss. - 8.13 If there is a schedule delay while the Call Room is in operation, the Head Referee or designate, can agree to a request to use the toilet under the following guidelines: - the other Side of that match must be informed;
+Sides are permitted to gently examine (with care and the Referee's oversight) an opposing Side's Boccia balls, either before or after the coin toss. - 7.12 If there is a schedule delay while the Call Room is in operation, the Head Referee or designate, can agree to a request to use the toilet under the following guidelines: - the other Side of that match must be informed;

-- an administrative member must accompany that Athlete; - the Athlete must return to the Call Room within ten (10) minutes; failure to return in time results in forfeit of the match. - 8.14 Rule 8.4 will not apply if the Host Organization causes a delay.
+- an administrative member must accompany that Athlete; - the Athlete must return to the Call Room within ten (10) minutes; failure to return in time results in forfeit of the match. - 7.13 Rule 7.4 will not apply if the Host Organization causes a delay.
 If matches are delayed, the HOC will notify all Team Managers as soon as possible in writing and the TD will revise the schedule.